 Additionally, soil should be amended with compost if it is nutritionally poor and a ground cover of pebbles or rocks is useful in the interior of the swale.
 These further filter water, hold in soil and can be piled as needed to provide check dams that will slow the flow of water.

-It is recommended that plantings be dense to discourage weeds and plants should be at least 4 to 5 inches tall and resistant to flooding.
+It is recommended that plantings be dense to discourage weeds and plants should be at least 4 to 5 inches (10 to 12.5 cm.) tall and resistant to flooding.